-To map inbound DID numbers from TELUS to Communication Manager extensions, scroll down to the Digit Conversion for Outgoing Calls from SM section.
+To map inbound DID numbers from CBTS to Communication Manager extensions, scroll down to the Digit Conversion for Outgoing Calls from SM section.
 Create an entry for each DID to be mapped.
 Click Add and enter the following values for each mapping.
 Use default values for all remaining fields.

-• Matching Pattern: Enter a digit string used to match the inbound DID number.
+Matching Pattern: Enter a digit string used to match the inbound DID number.

-Min: Enter a minimum dialed number length used in the match criteria.
-Max: Enter a maximum dialed number length used in the match criteria.
+Enter a minimum dialed number length used in the match criteria.
+Min: Max: Enter a maximum dialed number length used in the match criteria.
+Delete Digits received number.

-• Delete Digits Enter the number of digits to delete from the beginning of the received number.
+Enter the number of digits to delete from the beginning of the destination number.

-• Insert Digits: Enter the digits to insert at the beginning of the received number.
+Insert Digits: Enter the digits to insert at the beginning of the received number.

-• Address to modify: Select destination since this digit conversion only applies to the destination number.
+Select destination since this digit conversion only applies to the Address to modify: